Living Near An Airport: Pros And Cons Of Buying A House Under A Flight Path

-So you’ve started the home buying process, and you might have just found the perfect home to call yours.
+So, you’ve started the home buying process, and you might’ve just found the perfect home to call yours.
 Really, this house checks all your boxes – except it’s located right near an airport.

 While this might feel discouraging at first, you may still be interested in looking around the neighborhood.
-Before you go asking your real estate agent to search for something new, you should consider from all angles the realities of buying a home near an airport.
+Before you immediately ask your real estate agent to search for something new, you should consider the realities of buying a house near an airport from all angles.
 Let’s take a look at those now.

-When it comes to living near an airport, there’s certain concerns that may arise.
-The main concern is the possibility of health issues, but there are also some unpleasant noises and smells that you may encounter.
-While these are just some of the disadvantages of living near an airport, you should make sure you're doing all the research necessary before signing on the dotted line.
+When living near an airport, certain concerns may arise.
+The main concern is the possibility of health issues, but you may also encounter some unpleasant noises and smells.
+While these are just some of the potential disadvantages of living near an airport, you should make sure you do all the research necessary before signing on the dotted line.

 Living Near An Airport May Raise Health Concerns